ncatlab/nlab-content/pages/7/2/7/7/17727/content.md

 ## Idea

 **Synthetic domain theory**, as its name suggests, is a [[synthetic mathematics|synthetic]] axiomatization of [[domain theory]], typically in [[toposes]].
-The slogan for synthetic domain theory is that "domains are sets", or more precisely, "domains are certain intuitionistic sets" in that one works in an [[intuitionistic]] set theory with certain anti-classical axioms and defines a notion of domain internally.
+The slogan for synthetic domain theory is that "domains are sets", or more precisely, "domains are certain intuitionistic sets" in that one works in an [[intuitionistic mathematics|intuitionistic]] [[set theory]] with certain anti-classical [[axioms]] and defines a notion of domain internally.
 These synthetic domains act like the analytic notions in that domains support arbitrary [[fixed points]] and solutions to non-well-founded recursive domain equations.

 ## Related pages